amiika/BatonCaillou/README.md

 # Bâton Caillou

 _Bâton Caillou_ is a canvas grid mimicking [ORCA](https://github.com/hundredrabbits/Orca) user interface.
 I just wanted to program it to see if I could then come up with a new different sequencer using the same format.
 This project does **NOTHING** for the moment.
 I also see it as a way to teach myself some JavaScript.
+You can test the app by visiting the [BâtonCaillou](https://batoncaillou.raphaelforment.fr) website.

 # TODO